Michael Guy Chislett: Butch Walker

 Prior to joining the Academy Is..., Chislett played in Butch Walker's band.
 He toured with Walker in 2005 and 2006.
 He appeared on the studio album The Rise and Fall of Butch Walker and the Let's-Go-Out-Tonites and the live DVD Live at Budokan.

 Other projects

 Chislett wrote music and played guitar in the band 1969, whose line-up is completed by Butch Walker and drummer Darren Dodd (The Let's-Go-Out-Tonites, Electric South).
-1969's debut album, Maya, was released on 1 April 2008.
+The band's debut album, Maya, was released on 1 April 2008.

 Chislett also played guitar in Pistol Youth with Brad Carter from Steriogram.
 Pistol Youth's Smiling can backfire EP was released digitally in early 2008.

 Chislett played guitar for Brooke Fraser's Flags tour and is featured on her music video "Coachella".

 Chislett has his own production company, Skipton Productions, Inc., which was established in Nashville, Tennessee, in 2008.